Madirakshi Mundle

 Madirakshi Mundle is an Indian television actress.
 She has made her acting debut with 2015 Telugu film Ori Devudoy where she played the lead role Amrutha.
 She made her television debut as Sita in Siya Ke Ram.
-In 2019, she was seen in Star Bharat's Jag Janani Maa Vaishno Devi - Kahani Mata Rani Ki as Mahalakshmi.
+In 2019, she was seen in Star Bharat's Jag Janani Maa Vaishno Devi – Kahani Mata Rani Ki as Mahalakshmi.

+Career

+Mundle made her acting debut in 2015 with Telugu movie Ori Devudoy where she portrayed as Amrutha.
+In the same year, she made her Telivision debut with Siya Ke Ram as Sita opposite Ashish Sharma.
+The show proved to be a major turning point in her career and brought her recognition.

+She then played the timid and shy Jat girl Munni Singh Ahlawat Dahiya in Jaat Ki Jugni in 2017.
+This was followed by Roopmati "Roop" in Tera Baap Mera Baap in 2018.
+For the next three years she played various mythological roles on Telivision including Mahalakshmi in Jag Janani Maa Vaishno Devi – Kahani Mata Rani Ki, Parvati in Vighnaharta Ganesha and reprising the role of Sita in Jai Hanuman – Sankatmochan Naam Tiharo.
+In 2024 she played the negative lead Shaina Raghuvanshi in Qayaamat Se Qayaamat Tak.

+In June 2026, Mundle returned to television, in StarPlus's Sairaab opposite Rohit Chandel.

 Personal life

 Mundle shares little about her personal life.
-In an interview, she revealed that she married Bharadwaj Mundle in 2015.
+In an interview, she revealed that she married Bharadwaj Mundle in June 2015.